Notice of proposed rulemaking.

 (c) Persons who owe an obligation of health professional service to the Federal Government, a State, or other entity, unless deferrals or extensions are granted for the length of the service of their LRP contract.
 The following are examples of programs that have a service obligation:

 (1) Armed Forces (Army, Navy, or Air Force) Professions Scholarship Program,

 (3) Financial Assistance for Disadvantaged Health Professions Students (FADHPS),

 (5) National Health Service Corps (NHSC) Scholarship Program,

-(6) National Research Service Award (NRSA) Program, and/or Loan Repayment Programs, NURSE Corps Scholarship and Loan Repayment Programs,
+(6) National Research Service Award (NRSA) Program,

 (7) NIH Undergraduate Scholarship Program (UGSP),